California Couple, Parents Of 13, Plead Guilty To Abuse, Torture, Imprisonment

 Seated in a Riverside County, Calif., courtroom on Friday, David Turpin, 57, and Louise Turpin, 50, pleaded guilty to 14 counts related to crimes against 12 of their children, in a case that captured worldwide attention for its levels of depravity.

-Each parent pleaded guilty to one count of torture, four counts of false imprisonment, six counts of cruelty to an adult dependent and three counts of willful child cruelty, according to the Riverside County District Attorney Mike Hestrin.
+Each parent pleaded guilty to one count of torture, four counts of false imprisonment, six counts of cruelty to an adult dependent and three counts of willful child cruelty, according to Riverside County District Attorney Mike Hestrin.

-The children's ordeal came to light in January of 2018 when a daughter managed to slip out of their Perris, Calif., house and using a deactivated cellphone called 911.
+The children's ordeal came to light in January 2018 when a daughter managed to slip out of their Perris, Calif., house and, using a deactivated cellphone, call 911.
 Responding officers found "several children shackled to their beds with chains and padlocks in dark and foul-smelling surroundings," according to the Riverside Sheriff's Department.

 David and Louise Turpin have just pled guilty to each of the 14 counts, including one count of torture.— Riverside County DA's Office (@RivCoDA) February 22, 2019